ucesys/dremio-toolkit/README.md

     -d or --dremio-environment-url : URL to Dremio environment.
     -u or --user : Dremio user name.
 User must be a Dremio admin.
     -p or --password : Dremio user password.
+    -s or --space : Limits the scope of creating a snapshot to a specified Dremio Space.
+If not specified, the snapshot will include all objects from all Spaces.
     -m or --output-mode : FILE, default, will create a single output JSON file, DIR will create a directory with individual files for each object.
     -o or --output-path : Json file name or a directory name to save Dremio environment.
     -r or --report-filename : File name for the tab delimited exception report report.